What is Python?

 Guido van Rossum, the creator of Python, wrote in 1996 about the origin of the name of his programming language: “Over six years ago, in December 1989, I was looking for a ‘hobby’ programming project that would keep me occupied during the week around Christmas.
 My office … would be closed, but I had a home computer and not much else on my hands.
 I decided to write an interpreter for the new scripting language I had been thinking about lately: a descendant of ABC that would appeal to Unix/C hackers.
 I choose Python as a working title for the project, being in a slightly irreverent mood (and a big fan of Monty Python’s Flying Circus).”

-Both Python 2 and 3 have continued to be maintained and developed, with periodic release updates for both.
-As of this writing, the most recent versions available are 2.7.15 and 3.6.5.
-However, an official End Of Life date of January 1, 2020, has been established for Python 2, after which time it will no longer be maintained.
+Python 2 and 3 have continued to be maintained and developed, with periodic release updates for both.
+As of this writing, the most recent versions are 2.7.15 and 3.6.5.
+However, an official End Of Life date of January 1, 2020, has been established for Python 2, after which it will no longer be maintained.
 If you are a newcomer to Python, it is recommended that you focus on Python 3.
-Python is still maintained by a core development team at the Institute, and Guido is still in charge, having been given the title of BDFL (Benevolent Dictator For Life) by the Python community.
+A core development team still maintains Python at the Institute, and Guido is still in charge, having been given the title of BDFL (Benevolent Dictator For Life) by the Python community.

 Python is named after the comedy television show “Monty Python’s Flying Circus”.
 It is not named after the Python snake.